 The novel accrued greater depth over those drafts.
 The constant in the concept was Anna herself, though her character changed in the early drafts.
 With Anna, Tolstoy was able to put his finger on his own flaw or failing; the sensualist.
 Writing Anna enabled him to see the flaw, name it and move past it.

 1. A fast first draft and multiple successive drafts.
 (For this method ideally you need a sounding board - an agent or ambitious and serious writing friends to tell you - no, you're not there yet, go further.)
 Think Scott Fitzgerald, JM Coetzee and Tolstoy.
 This is how I work, too.

 2. Slow and steady.
 The Graham Greene and Hemingway method of 500-650 a day every day.

-Our course allows for both methods.
+Our online creative writing courses allows for both methods.
 Yes, you are guided to write a first draft in ninety days, but the principle of our method is to make you work the way a working author really and truly works as the basis for success.
 It is commonly held that it takes ninety days to form a habit.
 After ninety days with us, you will be a working writer, whatever your day job or duties, so if you've found the constant and slow and steady method works for you, you'll be up and running and supported by our community all the way to completion.